saberdale03/Metacrafters-repo/ETHProof/BeginnerFinalProject_README.md

 Remember to check the balance of an address before performing a burn operation to ensure that the address has sufficient tokens to burn.

-## License
-This project is licensed under the MIT License.
-You can find the full license text in the source code file.

 **Note:** This is a basic example of a token contract for educational purposes.
 In a real-world scenario, additional features, security measures, and considerations should be implemented.